 - Filing a wage and hour law claim for unpaid overtime

 Retaliation could include being fired, demoted, denied a promotion or otherwise unfairly treated at work in retaliation for exercising your rights under the law.
 At NachtLaw, we enforce and protect the rights of whistleblowers.
 Our Michigan employee retaliation protection attorneys have extensive experience pursuing claims before the Equal Employment Opportunity Commission (EEOC), the Michigan Department of Civil Rights and in the courts.

 Ready To Represent You In Your Retaliation Matter

 We will listen to your concerns, answer your questions and help you pursue a claim against your employer for retaliation.
-Contact our attorneys to set up a consultation to discuss your employment claim.
-With offices in Birmingham, Ann Arbor and Traverse City, NachtLaw serves clients throughout Michigan.
+Contact our attorneys to set up a consultation to discuss your employment claim by calling 888-312-7173.
+With offices in Toledo, Birmingham, Ann Arbor and Traverse City, NachtLaw serves clients throughout Michigan and Ohio.